-TOUR OF THE LUXEMBOURG GARDEN GREENHOUSES The Luxembourg Garden is managed and maintained by the Senate.
+TOUR OF THE LUXEMBOURG GARDEN GREENHOUSES

+The Luxembourg Garden is managed and maintained by the Senate.
 Since its creation by Marie de Medicis in the 17th century, it has featured collections of orangery plants and ancient fruit varieties accessible to the public all year round.
 The greenhouses of the Luxembourg Garden have always enjoyed a worldwide reputation and been recognized for their know-how by the horticultural world.
 They contain collections of tropical plants, the most famous of which is the orchid collection dating back from the middle of the 19th century and composed of more than 13,000 specimens.
 The nearby in vitro growing and multiplication laboratory ensures their continuity.
 Within this orchid collection, the collection of Paphiopedilums, also called "Venus' slippers" or "fairy slippers", contains three quarters of listed species, all from South-East Asia, as well as 450 horticultural hybrids and is recognized as a National Collection by the Conservatory of Specialized Vegetal Collections (CCVS).
-In 1998, the former greenhouses were demolished to give way to a new structure where an IT management system reproduces the various climates necessary for each of these plants to grow: some of them originate from coastal areas while others are to be found at 2,500 meters of altitude.
+Due to the layout of the premises, access to the Senate's greenhouses is closed to the public, except on the European Heritage Days.
+The Gardening Division is responsible for the Luxembourg School of Horticulture, which has been providing free public classes since 1809.
+RESTORATION OF THE MEDICI FOUNTAIN AND PONDS